blocklistproject/Lists/README.md

 <sup>Instructions current as of Pi-Hole 5.1.2
 *Not supported by or affiliated with Pi-Hole.</sup>
+<sup>** A sponsor is someone that supports use on Patreon.
+All list are free and will always be free.
+This is just a way to say thank you to those that help keep this project going! </sup>

 ## Using with other tools:
 We are currently working on verifying compatibility with other tools.
 Please stand by.
 If you have a suggestion on a tool we should support please comment on our [Reddit](https://www.reddit.com/r/blocklistproject/) page.